eleniel-mocna/CellCNN/README.md

   -v <filesystem_mount_directory>:/home/rstudio/data \
   <name_of_the_image>
 ```

+Then you can connect to the Rstudio interface inside of this docker using your
+browser at: `localhost:<open_port>`.

 After the container has started there are a few steps that are needed for the
 reticulate R library that have to be taken manually.